TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-03-06-statie-4-how-to-create-the-simplest-blog.md

-In the next post, I will you some cool `Post` object features.
+In one of the next posts, I will you some cool `Post` object features.

 ## Now You Know